-Currently Hertfordshire County Council provides additional support through Exceptional Needs Funding (ENF).
-The SENCo may discuss a pupil's needs at the DSP9 SEND Cluster Panel for consideration of exceptional needs.
+Additional funding for children with EHCPs is allocated by Hertfordshire County Council's 'banding' system and agreed after each EHCP review takes place.
+Additional funding for those children who are awaiting an EHCP can be obtained through Hertfordshire County Council's Higher Needs Funding (HNF) allocation.
 If granted the school will receive some 'top-up' funding to help pay for extra resources or adult support for the pupil in addition to those already allocated from the school's SEND budget allowance.
 Parents/carers will be informed throughout this process.